 This is it, the elephant in the gay sex room.
-So many people, gay and straight do their best to avoid talking about digestion and bowel movements in a serious manner.
-Yes, jokes are almost constantly told but most have no real idea how all of these systems work to help us actually stay alive.
+So many people, gay and straight, do their best to avoid discussing digestion and bowel movements in a serious manner.
+Yes, jokes are almost constantly told, but most have no real idea how all of these systems work to help us stay alive.

 When you add in the act of anal sex, things get very complicated and even “icky” to some.
-What we would like to do with this article is take you through the basics of digestion, explain how this effects your sex life as well as continue our conversation about douching, proper diets for sexual activity and add in a few tips for better bottoming.
+What we would like to do with this article is take you through the basics of Digestion, explain how this affects your sex life, continue our conversation about douching, proper diets for sexual activity and add in a few tips for better bottoming.

 It is time, as gay men, we take our real sexual concerns out of the closet and be honest about our lives.
 This is how we get and stay healthy.

-What goes in, must come out.
-It is here that you will have the most control over your bowel movements but also your preparation for sex.
-There are foods that can make your “pre-gaming” easier and some you should definitely work to avoid.
+What goes in must come out.
+Here, you will have the most control over your bowel movements and your preparation for sex.
+Some foods can make your “pre-gaming” easier, and some you should work to avoid.

-Your diet should meet the recommended daily allowances of vitamins, minerals, diary, proteins as well as fruits and vegetables.
-The healthier your overall consumption, the better your overall health will be, which makes your digestion process work better as well as faster.
+Your diet should meet the recommended daily allowances of vitamins, minerals, dairy, and proteins, as well as fruits and vegetables.
+The healthier your overall consumption, the better your overall health will be, making your digestion process work better and faster.

 Liveabout.com has some great suggestions on the best foods for bottoming.